InhyeLee-Data/DataStructures/week_02/README.md

 The goal this week is to parse this page: http://parsons.nyc/aa/m03.html, which is saved in my local path from week1 and retrieve the street address of each event in a file in a local drive.

-### 0. Require: request, fs, cheerio
+### 0. Require: fs, cheerio
-To make http calls, request is required. fs (filesystem) is required to save files in the local directory. (in our case, aws cloud) Cheerio is used to make a quick selection for DOM element
+Filesystem (fs) is required to save files in the local directory. (in our case, aws cloud) Cheerio is used to make a quick selection for DOM element

 ### 1. Make the Selection of the DOM element we need
 There are multiple tables in this page, with nesting.
+This inner most table contains individual event info.
 We are looking for a table inside a table inside a table.
-This inner most table contains individual event info.
 Inside this table, the first td cell of each tr contains the event address.

 In a nut shell,